HaxeFoundation/nekovm.org/www/pages/doc/vm.md

 ## Libraries

-Each `.ndll` file is neko library.
+Each `.ndll` file is a Neko library.
 It's just a shared library (`.so` or `.dll`) linked with the Neko Library (`libneko.so` or `neko.lib`).
 Each Neko Library can contain several primitives that can then be used from a Neko program.
 Neko libraries are also searched the same way as Modules, using `NEKOPATH`.

 ## Exports